 During the flight you will ascend 300 meters into the air (that is REALLY high!!) and then down into Love Valley.
 We got so close to the ground that our basket almost brushed the treetops.

 To say the experience was amazing would be an understatement.
+You can learn more on the Royal Balloon website or book your balloon flight here.

-Read more: A Hot Air Balloon Flight Over Cappadocia
+LEARN MORE: A Hot Air Balloon Flight Over Cappadocia

 Soganli Valley is a half hour south of Urgup.
 It takes about two hours to explore the churches that were carved into the mountains many hundreds of years ago.
 Tyler and Kara thought this was much more interesting than the Goreme Open Air Museum.
 Soganli Valley is off the beaten track so it gets fewer tourists than other more popular sites in Cappadocia.
 While we were here, we had lots of time to explore without anyone else around.